ScionFL: Efficient and Robust Secure Quantized Aggregation: Introduction

 \section{Introduction}

-Federated learning~(FL)~\cite{PMLR:McMahanMRHA17}, where in each training round a subset of clients locally updates a global model that is then centrally aggregated, quickly became a leading paradigm for large-scale distributed machine learning training with decentralized data due to its promises of data privacy, resource efficiency, and ability to handle dynamic participants.
+Federated learning~(FL)~\cite{PMLR:McMahanMRHA17} is a paradigm for large-scale distributed machine learning, where in each training round a subset of clients locally updates a global model that is then centrally aggregated.
+FL quickly gained popularity due to its promises of data privacy, resource efficiency, and ability to handle dynamic participants.

 However, in terms of~\emph{privacy}, the central aggregator learns the individual client updates in the clear and thus can infer sensitive details about the clients' private input data~\cite{SP:MelisSCS19,ndss:PyrgelisTC18,ccs:GanjuWYGB18,sp:ShokriSSS17,ARXIV:WXWZ19}.
-Hence, many secure aggregation schemes, e.g., \cite{ccs:BonawitzIKMMPRS17,SPW:FereidooniMMMMN21,ARXIV:MMRPVF22}, have been developed, where the central aggregator only learns the aggregation result, i.e., the global model~(we refer the reader to~\cite{ftml:KairouzMABBBBCC21,access:OuadrhiriA22} for a discussion of differential privacy as another paradigm to protect privacy in~FL).
-Most prominently, in the~\enquote{SegAgg} protocol~\cite{ccs:BonawitzIKMMPRS17}, clients exchange masks with peers to blind their model updates such that the masks cancel out during aggregation and reveal only the exact result.
+Hence, many secure aggregation schemes, e.g., \cite{ccs:BonawitzIKMMPRS17,SPW:FereidooniMMMMN21,ARXIV:MMRPVF22}, have been developed, where the aggregator only learns the aggregation result, i.e., the global model~(we refer to~\cite{ftml:KairouzMABBBBCC21,access:OuadrhiriA22} for a discussion of differential privacy in~FL as an orthogonal privacy-enhancing paradigm).
+Most prominently, in the~\enquote{SecAgg} protocol~\cite{ccs:BonawitzIKMMPRS17}, clients exchange masks with peers to blind their model updates such that the masks cancel out during aggregation and reveal only the exact result.
 However, this approach requires an interactive setup between clients and thus is less reliable when dealing with real-world problems such as client dropouts~(except for special variants~\cite{ARXIV:YSHLYA21,ARXIV:FastsecAgg,conext:LiGBL21}).
+Moreover, recent research has shown that a~\emph{single malicious aggregator} can reconstruct individual training data from clients' inputs, despite the use of secure aggregation~\cite{WEB:BDSSSP22,CCS:PFA22,ARXIV:BDSSSP23}.

 In terms of~\emph{resource efficiency} of plain~FL, clients have to send parameter updates~(also known as {\em gradients}), which typically consist of thousands or millions of coordinates with one floating point number per coordinate.
 For cross-device~FL involving mobile clients with limited upload bandwidth, this quickly becomes infeasible when dealing with increasingly large model architectures, where gradients consist of millions of coordinates.
 Therefore, quantization schemes that exploit the noise resiliency of gradient-based~FL methods~(e.g., federated averaging~\cite{PMLR:McMahanMRHA17}) have been proposed to significantly compress client updates~(typically replacing the representation of each coordinate by a single bit, instead of a~32-bit floating point number), e.g., \cite{ICML:SureshYKM17, ARXIV:CKMT18, nips:VargaftikBPMBM21, nips:AlistarhH0KKR18,icalp:BasatMV21,ICML:BernsteinWAA18,interspeech:SeideFDLY14}.